metal-stack/metalctl/docs/metalctl_image_create.md

 ### Options

 ```
-  -d, --description string   Description of the image. [optional]
+  -d, --description string   Description of the image.
       --features strings     features of the image, can be one of machine|firewall
   -f, --file string          filename of the create or update request in yaml format, or - for stdin.